 You know how the canonical sound of lasers firing is a sort of "pew pew pew" effect?
 You can thank Ben Burtt, the audio designer for Star Wars, for that.
 The original sound effect was created by holding a microphone up to a taut wire while hitting the other end.

 The Bible is the grand-daddy of this trope, with sayings like "there's nothing new under the sun" and references to Pillars of Salt and the like existing in almost every medium, though very few people have actually read the Book in question (people who go to Church will have heard excerpts).
+Saying religious things in Jacobean English, with lots of "thees" and "thous," comes from the King James Bible.

 Behind Shakespeare and the Bible, Mary Shelley's Frankenstein is probably the biggest sufferer of this trope.
 The novel draws heavily on contemporary Gothic horror, feminist theories, and Paradise Lost.
 And yet when most people think of Frankenstein...

-On that note, Frankenstein's monster's skin color is referred to as yellow (jaundiced) in the novel.
+Frankenstein's monster's skin color is referred to as yellow (jaundiced) in the novel.

-It's impossible to list all the comic books, novels, fantasy horror movies, roleplaying games, video games, fantasy/Sci-Fi art and music videos that feature blatant rip-offs, allusions, homages, parodies or additions to H. P. Lovecraft's Cthulhu Mythos tales.
+It's impossible to list all the comic books, novels, fantasy horror movies, roleplaying games, video games, fantasy/Sci-Fi art and music videos that feature blatant rip-offs, allusions, homages, parodies or additions to HP Lovecraft's Cthulhu Mythos tales.

 Most people nowadays likely associate Arkham Asylum with Batman.